ml-stephenson/Studies/Markdown/MarkdownNotes.md

 Just remove the spaces and it is **bold**

 # Italic
-*ITALIC CRAP *
+*ITALIC Words *
-Just remove that space after crap and it gets *italicized*
+Just remove that space after Words and it gets *italicized*

 # blockquote
-Drop in the little > at the start of the blockquote
+Drop in the little carrot > at the start of the blockquote
 > And it will look like this! - Matt Stephenson

 # Ordered Lists
 Drop in 1.
 2. 3. and you'll make
 1. Ordered
-2. Fucking
+2. @#$%ing
 3. Lists

 Sweet.